 - It can reduce itchiness, blemishes, dark spots, and scars on the feet.

 - It is a terrific stress reliever.
-It induces mild massage sensation that is incredibly calming.
+It induces a mild massage sensation that is incredibly calming.

 - It can minimize the appearance of calluses and warts.

-Although a fish pedicure feels great on the skin, it has certain safety concerns.
+Although a fish spa feels great on the skin, it has certain safety concerns.
 Here are some risks associated with fish pedicures.

 The water used in the fish tank is not usually replaced regularly.
 Many people sharing the same tank can only make things worse, and you have to compromise with hygiene and cleanliness.
 As a result of this, infections may spread easily, particularly if you have an open wound or bruises.